fredrik-rose/SeaSubCompiler/README.md

 ### Error Handler

 This component is responsible for the error handling and is used by all parts of the compiler.

+### Symbol Table

+This component is responsible to manage all kinds of symbols in the language, for built-in types, variables and functions.